ForgeSDLC

 Phase 3: Calibration (Weeks 4-6)

-• Velocity tracking (replace with decision throughput)
+• Velocity theater (replace with flow, decision quality, and release-evidence metrics)

 Expand discipline coverage